FatmaHameed/Helloprint-Tech-App/README.md

 This repository is created to do test automation for the spotify app which was part of technical assignment with Helloprint using [Cypress.io](https://www.cypress.io/) test automation framework.
 It is used to test check the functionality of the app and verify it's able to reach Spotify API as well as verify it's correctly showing a list of top tracks on the UI

-To run those tests in your local machine using operating system (windows10), you should do the following steps:
+After navigating to test_automation folder, to run those tests in your local machine using operating system (windows10), you should do the following steps: